data-forge/data-forge-js/README.md

 	<script src="bower_components/data-forge/data-forge.js"></script>

 You can now access the global `dataForge` variable.

+### Data-Forge plugins under the browser

+As in the Node.js example, plugins are typically loaded into the Data-Forge namespace.
+Example using *data-forge-from-yahoo*.

+Install via Bower:

+	bower install --save data-forge-from-yahoo

+Include in your HTML file:

+	<script src="bower_components/data-forge/data-forge.js"></script>
+	<script src="bower_components/data-forge-from-yahoo/data-forge-from-yahoo.js"></script>

+Use functions defined by the plugin, eg:

+	dataForge.fromYahoo('MSFT')
+		.then(function (dataFrame) {
+			// ... use the data returned from Yahoo ...
+		});

 ## Getting the code

 Clone, fork or download the code from Github: